lorforlinux/docs.beagleboard.io/boards/beaglev/fire/demos-and-tutorials/flashing-board.rst

     :align: center
     :alt: BeagleV-Fire booting HSS with progress bar

-Once you see that progress bar on your screem you can start pressing any button (0-9/a-z) which whill stop the board from fully botting and you'll be able to access Hart Software Services (HSS) prompt.
+Once you see that progress bar on your screen you can start pressing any button (0-9/a-z) which will stop the board from fully booting and you'll be able to access Hart Software Services (HSS) prompt.
 BeagleV-Fire's eMMC content is written by the Hart Software Services (HSS) using the ``usbdmsc`` command.
 The HSS ``usbdmsc`` command exposes the eMMC as a USB mass storage device USB type C connector.